Orion (spacecraft): Launch Abort System (LAS)

-Spacecraft properties and performance
+Performance

 With the announcement in 2019 of the intent to procure a Human Landing System for Artemis missions, NASA provided Orion mass and propulsion capability values.
 After separation from the SLS upper stage, the Orion is expected to have a mass of 26,375 kg and be capable of performing maneuvers requiring up to 1,050 m/s of delta-v.